elastic/logstash/docs/installation.md

 ## 'standalone runnable jar'

-This jar is the normal runnable jar with elasticsearch libs included.
-To use it, use it the same way as documented below for 'normal runnable jar'
+This jar is a runnable jar with elasticsearch and most other dependencies included.
+To use it, do the following:

 ### web interface